 The research team also carried out a systematic and total collection of surface-lying artefacts, working in 5 metre square grids.
 Some 33,000 potsherds were recovered, just about enough for a self-confessed "sherd-nerd" such as Nicoletta.
 There were also over 1000 finds of other material such as chert, brick etc. Amongst these was a piece of obsidian core.
 Obsidian is a kind of volcanic glass with flint-like properties and the sample found would have originated in Cappadocia in central Anatolia some considerable distance to the north east.
 Tools of the same substance have been found in Crete suggesting the intriguing possibility of trade routes through Lycia.

-The research so far suggests that the site was occupied from the 4th millenium to the early first millenium but pretty well ceased after about the 6th century BC.
-Importantly, evidence of Bronze Age (second millenium) occupation was established and finds of imported materials indicate extensive contact networks for both the Bronze Age and Iron Age periods.
+The research so far suggests that the site was occupied from the 4th millennium to the early first millennium but pretty well ceased after about the 6th century BC.
+Importantly, evidence of Bronze Age (second millennium) occupation was established and finds of imported materials indicate extensive contact networks for both the Bronze Age and Iron Age periods.

 All this had been achieved without any excavation, though permission to dig was now the project's ambition.
 Gaining this would need a great deal of negotiation and, it appears, the drinking of large quantities of hot sweet tea!
 We wish Nicoletta every success in this department and look forward to a future talk entitled "Excavations at Caltilar".

-Settlement history and material culture in southwest Turkey: report on the 2008–2010 survey at Çaltılar Höyük (northern Lycia).
-Momigliano et al.
+Settlement history and material culture in southwest Turkey: Momigliano et al.